tillitis/tillitis-key1/hw/application_fpga/core/uds/README.md

 input is forced high, the content will become all zero when the read bit has been set after one cycle.

+## API
+There are eight addresses in the API.
+These are defined by the two values ADDR_UDS_FIRST and ADDR_UDS_LAST:

+´´´
+ADDR_UDS_FIRST: 0x10
+ADDR_UDS_LAST:  0x17
+´´´

+These addresses are read once.

+Any access to another address will be ignored by the core.

 ## Implementation

-The UDS words are implemented in discrete registers.
+The UDS words are implemented using discrete registers.